Handmade Dried Flower Card

 A handmade dried flower card.
 Have you ever thought of card making ideas that are made from

-Cards like this one are gifts your friends can make framed pictures from.
+Cards like this one are gifts your friends and family can make framed pictures from.

-This card you see on the right, I made for a family member of mine, it was their birthday and I totally forgot about it and the shops where closed.
+The card you see on the right is one that I made for a family member, it was their birthday and I totally forgot about it last minute and the stores were closed.

 I wanted a birthday card that was different from the store